safenetforum-community/DBC-testing/README.md

 ## populate.sh

-This wee script creates keypairs and wallets and saves the output to a json file.
+This  script creates accounts  consisting of keypairs and wallets and saves the output to a file.

-Well it will when it is working properly ...
-Intended to use the safe nrs command to create a network address for each account and store the keys and wallet address at a human-readable location on the SAFE network
+the payout function loops through the files in the $ACCTS dir and sends some test SNT from the master wallet to each account.